"I know I will be dead long before you read this but I want you to know that it was I who discovered your secret."

 Played Quidditch as Slytherin Seeker (DH10).

-Regulus = Latin for 'the little king;' the brightest star in the constellation Leo.
-Regulus was also the family name of Marcus Atilius Regulus, a Roman naval commander who was legendary for his heroic self- sacrifice (CE).
+Regulus is Latin for 'the little king;' the brightest star in the constellation Leo.
+Regulus was also the family name of Marcus Atilius Regulus, a Roman naval commander who was legendary for his heroic self- sacrifice (CultsEssay).
+In alchemy, a "star regulus" is formed from heating the shiny metal antimony, part of the process in creating the Philosopher's Stone (Indiana University: Chymistry, Wikipedia: antimony).

-Arcturus = Latin for 'bear guardian;' the fourth brightest star in the night sky, whose rising and setting was thought by the Romans to foretell tempestuous weather.
+Arcturus is Latin for 'bear guardian'; the fourth brightest star in the night sky, whose rising and setting was thought by the Romans to foretell tempestuous weather.

 One of the tragedies in the story of Regulus is how little his brother Sirius thought of him.
 For instance, Sirius spread the story for years that he was "stupid" and a coward as a Death Eater, someone who would never even be noticed by Voldemort (Lupin, for one, believed the story).
 In some ways this is just basic sibling rivalry - the "Mom liked you the best" syndrome -- since Regulus was supposedly more obedient to their pureblood parents.
 But that is hardly fair since by his own admission, Sirius was always treated like royalty at home and everywhere in the Wizarding World as a member of the Black family.